jcampuza/joe-bot/README.md

 # Joe Bot

+This is a discord bot that I currently run in my own server.

 ## Setup

-Create `db.json` file in store with an empty JSON object
+In a root level store directory add a `db.json` file with an empty JSON object.
+Utilizing a command will create a database for a given guild for you.